wsmoak/wsmoak.github.io/_posts/2026-04-05-openswe-multi-repo-dev-containers-devpod.md

 ---
 layout: post
-title: "Open SWE with Multi-Repo Dev Containers in DevPod"
+title: "Open SWE with Multi-Repo Devcontainers in DevPod"
 date: 2026-04-05 20:00:00 -0400
 tags: openswe langgraph aws terraform devpod ecs fargate ai agent devcontainer
 ---

 Two weeks ago I wrote about [self-hosting OpenSWE on AWS with DevPod sandboxes](/2026/03/22/openswe-aws-devpod.html).
 That setup worked, but the agent was running in a generic sandbox image — it could edit files and push code, but it couldn't run tests or install dependencies.
-This weekend I fixed that, and also replaced the upstream DevPod binary with a maintained fork.
+This weekend I fixed that, and also replaced the upstream DevPod project with a maintained fork.

 ## From Generic Image to Devcontainer